|

-started a two day, 135 minute per day presentation at 2:30 PM in the afternoon each day, alternating two
+Williamsburg started a two day, 135 minute per day presentation at 2:30 PM in the afternoon each day,

-building and moves onto the area near Raleigh Tavern on the East end of the
+Capitol building and moves onto the area near Raleigh Tavern on the East end

-old Duke of Gloucester Street in the restored area.
-The first half has the
+of the old Duke of Gloucester Street in the restored area.
+The first half has

-Governor arriving at the Capitol in a stage, where Governor Dunmore dissolves
+the Governor arriving at the Capitol in a stage, where Governor Dunmore

-the Assembly.
-There follows a number of outdoor skits that tend to emphasize
+dissolves the Assembly.
+There follows a number of outdoor skits that tend to

-what were controversial issues of their day, and particularly problems that
+emphasize what were controversial issues of their day, and particularly

-would test the loyalty of family members to each others as well as to their
+problems that would test the loyalty of family members to each others as well

-political causes.
-For example, a girl laments that her father’s loyalty to
+as to their political causes.
+For example, a girl laments that her father’s

 The tobacco economy of Virginia